Aulito/gulp-emblem/README.md

+# UNMAINTAINED

+We strongly advise against installing this addon in its current form.

+The original authors have abandoned this project.
+If you're interested in continuing it, open an issue and we'll add you as a maintainer.

+---

 # gulp-emblem [![NPM version][npm-image]][npm-url] [![Build status][travis-image]][travis-url]
 > [Emblem.js][emblem-url] plugin for gulp
 > ...a concise, beautiful, and fully compatible templating alternative for Handlebars.js.